xstos/consilience/learning to be in the world - morality quote - daniel schmachtenberger and nora bateson.md

-transcript excerpt from https://www.youtube.com/watch?v=zi5-90TnI3Y&t=5097s with Nora Bateson and Daniel Schmachtenberger This transcript was copied from the transcript box in youtube and run through the automatic punctuator at http://bark.phon.ioc.ee/punctuator
+Transcript excerpt from https://www.youtube.com/watch?v=zi5-90TnI3Y&t=5097s with Nora Bateson and Daniel Schmachtenberger.\
+This transcript was copied from the transcript box in youtube and run through the automatic punctuator at http://bark.phon.ioc.ee/punctuator

 ## Nora: